Book Review by Brian Austin of

 The book never quite reaches summer.
 Somehow that reality, acknowledged without excuse or pat answers, lends a core of strength to the message.
 Late spring frosts can still re-awaken pain.
 Readers familiar with sudden tears when some unexpected reminder of a great loss strikes will find integrity and healing in the fact this story does not blithely move to full summer and endless sunshine.

 WinterGrief is a rich book, brief, honest and full of love.
 The author never tells you to dry your tears and get over it.
 She invites you to cry with her, whether your grief is brand-new or decades old.
 A deep, strong current of hope moves through the book.
-Like a hug from a friend, it touched our grief (we lost a grandson in March of this year) over and over.
+Like a hug from a friend, it touched our grief over and over again.
+(Our grandson died in March of this year)

 Published by Essence Publishing, ISBN 1-55306-590-5 in a Trade Paper edition, it is 71 pages.
 It is available through many local book stores or by contacting: